 What are Polysaccharides and why are they important?

-To avoid getting too technical, polysaccharides (poly.) are fundamentally long chain carbohydrates.
-Most if not all medicinal mushroom retailers will quote a poly. content between 10%-50% as a means to persuade you on its strength however this may potentially be misleading.
+To avoid getting too technical, polysaccharides are fundamentally long chain carbohydrates.
+Most if not all medicinal mushroom retailers will quote a Poly.
+Content between 10%-50% as a means to persuade you on its strength however this may potentially be misleading.

-The reason it may be misleading is because the poly. content is a factor but not the essence that makes the mushroom amazing.
-Inputs that influence the content % is what the powder is actually s made up of (fruiting body or Mycelium) and where its grown (mycelium is grown on grain, grain as we know is a carbohydrate as such will dramatically overstate the actual content %)
+The reason it may be misleading is because the poly content is a factor but not the essence that makes the mushroom amazing.
+Inputs that influence the % is what it’s made up of (fruiting body or Mycelium) and where its grown (mycelium is grown on grain, grain as we know is a carbohydrate as such will dramatically overstate the actual %)

-The types of polysaccharides important to fungi and to you specifically are the beta-D-glucans (1-3, 1-6).
-The 1-3 or 1-6 are specific branching structures unique to fungi.
+The types of polysaccharides important to fungi are the beta-D-glucans (1-3, 1-6).
+The 1-3 or 1-6 are specific branching structures.
 Enough of the organic chemistry jargon…

-What does the Fruiting body or Mycelium mean in the context of Lion's Mane?
+What does the Fruiting body or Mycelium mean in the context of Turkey Tail?

-Mushroom extracts are filled with a growing divide between those who prefer whole fruiting bodies and those who prefer the mycelium on grain.
+Mushroom extracts is filled with a growing divide between those who prefer whole fruiting bodies and those who prefer mycelium on grain.